guardtime/libksi/README.md

 In the Windows control panel:

 1) Under Windows 7 find the Internet Options in the Control panel.
-Select the Connections tab and then select LAN settings.
+Select the 'Connections' tab and then select 'LAN settings'.
 2) Under Windows 10 find the Network and Internet section in the Settings.
-Select the Proxy tab.
+Select the 'Proxy' tab.
-3) Enable the Use a proxy button/checkbox and enter your proxy server and port in the corresponding fields.
+3) Enable the 'Use a proxy' button/checkbox and enter your proxy server and port in the corresponding fields.

 Alternatively in the Windows registry: